3rd-planet/framework-x/docs/commands.md

 # Commands

-Express boilerplate ships with some in build commands to ease of your work flow.
+framework-x ships with some in build commands to ease of your work flow.

 ## get help